 Angkor Beer – the national drink?

-The beer of Cambodia is Angkor, named after the famed Angkor Wat in Siem Reap.
-Fun fact I have been to Siem Reap 5 times, and never seen Angkor Wat.
-I have though drank Angkor Beer in Angkor What bar.
+The beer is named after the famed Angkor Wat in Siem Reap.
+Fun fact I have been to Siem Reap 5 times (and lived there), and never seen Angkor Wat.
+I have though drank in Angkor What bar.
 Again I digress….

 What’s the history?

-Originally created by SKD Brewery in 1960 Angkor Beer was essentially the first lager to be mass-produced in the country, sadly in 1975 production cased during the tyrannical rule of Pol Pot and the rest of the Khmer Rouge.
+Originally created by SKD Brewery in 1960 it was essentially the first lager to be mass-produced in the country, sadly in 1975 production cased during the tyrannical rule of Pol Pot and the rest of the Khmer Rouge.

 Who owns it?